 Despite all of this effort, two hours later, Uncle Sen has failed to catch any fish, while Uncle Min has hooked four fat carp one after the other.

 Uncle Sen is now 57, and it’s clear that he won’t start his own family.
 He says he only wishes to live healthily and peacefully for the rest of his life.

 There are over 40 so-called “bare branches” like him in Taiping village.
 Old bachelors who are over 70, or are of poor health, are sent to the senior home in town.

 Before the Spring Festival, I heard that these old men demanded to go back to the village for the holiday.
-Hunchbacked Cousin Li went to his younger brother’s home, honest Uncle Zhong to his nephew’s, while Uncle Guo, a free spirit all his life, celebrated New Year’s Eve alone in his own shabby former home.
-Uncles Sheng and Kai also insisted on going home, but their poor health did not permit it.
+Hunchbacked Cousin Li went to his younger brother’s home; honest Uncle Zhong to his nephew’s; while Uncle Guo, a free spirit all his life, celebrated New Year’s Eve alone in his own shabby home.
+Uncles Sheng and Kai also wanted to go home, but their health did not permit it.
 According to Cousin Li, when the rest of them set off for the village, Uncle Sheng lay in his bed and cried out of homesickness.

 Today is the day they go back to the senior home.
 After breakfast, Uncle Zhong sheds tears at the table, explaining that he wants to stay in the village.
 Free-spirited Uncle Guo is the only one that appears to be in good spirits, announcing to the whole street that he is leaving.
 But who knows how he truly feels?

 Uncle Sen, who hasn’t caught a fish all morning, says he’ll never go to the senior home.
 “I’ll save up and have my nephews take care of me.”

 At 6 p.m., the loudspeaker finally falls silent.
 Everyone hopes the roads can reopen soon; after all, we all have to continue living.

 Text has been edited for length.
 Names and locations have been changed for privacy reasons.